What To Expect

 This included:

-• photographs spanning his entire life
+• photographs and cine film spanning his entire life

 • rare colour 16mm family footage from the early 1940s